SSWConsulting/SSW.Rules.Content/rules/sprint-forecast/rule.md

 | Sprint Review Meeting: | {{Date and Time}}          |
 | Attendees:             | {{Names of Attendees}}     |

-As per our Sprint Planning Meeting, and as the Product Owner, you have agreed to the following Product Backlog Items (PBIs) being included in the current sprint backlog.
+As per our Sprint Planning Meeting, and as the Product Owner, you have agreed to the following Product Backlog Items (PBIs) being included in the current Sprint backlog.

-The Team will do its best to deliver this set of features (Scope), to a defined quality standard (Definition of Done) by the end of the sprint.
+The Team will do its best to deliver this set of features (Scope), to a defined quality standard (Definition of Done) by the end of the Sprint.
 Ideally, the team will deliver what they forecast, or even a bit more, but this can't be guaranteed.

 | **ID** | **Title**                           | **State** | **Effort** |
 | ------ | ----------------------------------- | --------- | ---------- |